Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 Catapush core is the main module of our SDK, it allows your app to send and receive messages while it’s in foreground.

 To enable messages background delivery (i.e. when the device is in stand-by) you’ll need a push notification service plugin.
-See the Catapush GMS module or the Catapush HMS module or both.
+See the Catapush GMS module or the Catapush HMS module sections below to install one or more push services provider.

 #### Include the Core module as a dependency

-At the top of _app/build.gradle_, before the _android_ block, add the Jitpack repository to the _repositories_ section:
+At the top of the `app/build.gradle` file, before the _android_ block, add the Jitpack repository to the _repositories_ section:

 ```groovy
 repositories {